vetrivasanth123/tsp-fixed-city-simulator/README.md

 ### Phase 2 — Gym/Gymnasium Environment

-Convert the simulator into a Gym/Gymnasium-compatible environment with well-defined observation and action spaces.
+Convert the simulator into a Gym/Gymnasium-compatible environment with well-defined observation and action spaces, reward handling, termination, and invalid-action handling.

 ### Phase 3 — PPO / Reinforcement Learning